 Sending an E-Signature request with S-Sign is as simple as generating a document and sending an email.
-Once you have created an HTML E-Signature request template and a signable PDF template, navigate to a Salesforce record on and click the S-Docs button.
+Once you have created an HTML E-Signature request template and a signable PDF template, navigate to a Salesforce record and click the S-Docs button.
 If you don't see the S-Docs button, you either need to add it to your page layout (if you're viewing select standard objects) or you need to create the button and add it to your page layout (if you're viewing a custom object).

 Upon clicking Next Step, you will be brought to the the email page.
-Here, you have the option to edit the usual email fields (To, CC, BCC, Subject), attach additional files, and edit the body of the outbound email.
+Here, you have the option to edit the usual email fields (To, CC, BCC, Subject) and edit the body of the outbound email.
 Note that the PDF we generated is not included on this email as an attachment; this is because the email contains a link to an interactive webpage where the user can view and sign that PDF (this is the code you inserted into your HTML template when you created it).
 Click Send to send the document for E-Signature.

 The recipient can then type their name, draw a signature, and submit their information.

 Let’s view this S-Sign Envelope record, where you can view and track the request.
-The record has a related list of S-Sign Envelope Document records.
-We see that an S-Sign Envelope Document record was created for each signable PDF that was included in our E-Signature request.
-We see that it has a sign status of “Created”, meaning it hasn’t been signed yet.
-Additionally, we see that the S-Sign Envelope itself has a status of “Created."
+The record has a related list of S-Sign Envelope Document records, one for each signable PDF that was included in our E-Signature request (in this case, only 1).
+It has a sign status of “Created,” meaning it hasn’t been signed yet.
+Additionally, the S-Sign Envelope itself has a status of “Created."
 When the signer opens the document, this status will change to "Viewed," and when they sign it, it will change to "Signed."

 Now let’s view the S-Sign Envelope Document.
 To do this, click on the Envelope Doc Number.

 Since the document contained by this S-Sign Envelope Document hasn’t been signed yet, we only see links for the signature request and for viewing the original document.
 Additionally, the Notes & Attachments related list only contains the original document.